 How old should they be?

 Usually, they range from three to eight years old.
 You can, of course, go with someone younger.
 As long as you're confident in their ability to get down the aisle, it's really up to you.

 Can I have more than one?

 What should they wear?

 Traditionally, the flower girl's dress is similar to the bride's gown.
-But you can also have the dress mirror that of the bridesmaids, whether that's incorporating a similar print or the same color.
+But you can also have her dress mirror that of the bridesmaids, whether that's incorporating a similar print or the same color.
 As far as where to get a dress, Bellamy suggests Pantora Bridal or Saks.